 (E) As an independent, standalone, public company following the separation, Mural expects to incur certain additional costs, including accounting, auditing, communications, tax, legal, employee benefits, human resources, information technology and other general and administrative functions, beyond those reflected in the historical combined financial statements.
-Mural estimates that the net impact of incremental costs related to the separation agreement, transition services agreement, tax matters agreement, employee matters agreement and intellectual property license agreement, as compared to its historical combined financial statements, would have been incremental expense of approximately \$ for the year ended December 31, 2022.
+Mural estimates that the net impact of incremental costs related to the separation agreement, transition services agreements, tax matters agreement and employee matters agreement, as compared to its historical combined financial statements, would have been incremental expense of approximately \$ for the year ended December 31, 2022.
 Accordingly, the unaudited pro forma combined financial statements have been adjusted to depict Mural as an autonomous entity.
 The additional costs have been based on estimates that Mural's management believes are reasonable.
 However, actual incremental costs that will be incurred could differ materially from these estimates.